 The climate crisis and extinction

-Forest fires, floods, droughts and heat waves – the climate crisis is real, at home and around the world.
+Forest fires, floods, droughts and heat waves – we are feeling the impact of the climate crisis, at home and around the world.
 The mass extinction of animal and plant species is less apparent, even though a million species are on the brink.
 Yet the two existential crises are tightly interwoven and reinforce each other.
 We must tackle them together.

 A double threat to chimpanzees, bonobos and gorillas